10 Transposing Instruments

 Three of the instruments on the French score are cognates (Flûte, Clarinette, and Basson).
 The Cor is a horn and the Hautbois refers to the oboe.
 Based on the instruments’ names and the different key signatures, we see there are two transposing instruments.

-• The Clarinette en La refers to the clarinet in A. Concert pitches sound a minor third lower than written pitches.
+• The Clarinette en La refers to the clarinet in A.

-• The Cor en Mi refers to the horn in E. Concert pitches sound a minor sixth lower than written pitches.
+• The Cor en Mi refers to the horn in E.

-For transposing instruments whose pitch name includes an accidental, such as clarinet in B-flat, the accidental (not the word) is generally added to the solfège syllable (Example 10.2.10).
+For transposing instruments whose pitch name includes an accidental, such as the clarinet in B-flat, the accidental (not the word) is generally added to the solfège syllable (Example 10.2.10).

 In Grandval's French score, the Clarinet in B-flat is called a Clarinet in is-flat